yfpi/YFPI-Docs/README.md

 # YFPI-Docs
- Documentation with initial web interface of DFPI Finance
+ Documentation with initial web interface of YFPI Finance

 # Introduction to YFPI